For most people, charitable contributions are mostly about what matters most to them — a way to help those in need or to

 There also is an opportunity to use donations to your favorite organizations to rebalance your portfolio.
 If you have plans for making charitable contributions this year while you’re also concerned that a specific holding is taking up too large a portion of your investments, you could accomplish two things at once by using that stock you otherwise would be selling to make your donation.

 Finally, if you’re a more active trader or someone who enjoys being a hands-on portfolio manager, you might see a donation of a top-performing stock as a way to sell high without actually selling.
 If you’re seeing signs that make you think a stock is near its peak, you’re likely considering a sale.
 In that case, you might reap considerable benefits to reducing that especially large taxable capital gain — and if you’re in a top tax bracket — potentially seeing a big reduction in your income taxes while you’re at it.

 Strengthen Your Giving by Donating Stock

-Donating stock might feel a little unorthodox for a lot of people, but it can have significant benefits for your taxes, especially if you have a high annual income.
-You can reduce your taxable income, avoiding owing taxes on a capital gain and support an organization you believe in, all in one fell swoop.
+Donating stock might feel a little unorthodox for a lot of people (it definitely did for me at first), but it can have significant benefits for your taxes, especially if you have a high annual income.
+Donating stock reduced my taxable income and let me avoid paying taxes on a capital gain, while supporting an organization I really care about.